stevenaeola/cep/2020/media/md/submissions.md

 # Submission content {#submission-content}

 Submissions should be no more than 4 pages.
-You should aim to have __something in every category__, but you do not have to use them in the order presented.
-A different organisation may make better sense for your submission.
+You __MUST__ follow the CEP submission structure.
 The descriptive text is not mandatory, but is there to motivate and stimulate your thinking.

-We welcome submissions related to "Teaching computing to non-computing students", which is a particular focus of the Institute of Coding.

 <table class="ui definition table">
 <tbody>